EvaIsReal/TextChannels/README.md

 # TextChannels
 A Text Channel Plugin for Minecraft Servers

-# Functionality
-Players can set their text channel to communicate only with players who are in the same text channel.
+Allows users to create and switch through text-channels, allowing them to only communiate with players in the same text-channel.